maxitg/SetReplace/Documentation/Generators/README.md

 <img src="/Documentation/Images/MultisetSubstitutionSystemExample.png" width="444.6">

-Even though the system above is non-deterministic (any pair of numbers can be chosen at each step), the graph is not: it shows only a single possible evaluation.
+Even though the system above is nondeterministic (it can choose any pair of numbers at each step), the graph is not: it shows only a single possible evaluation.
 We can, however, generate graphs showing multiple possible evaluations simultaneously as well: